 - Can I go abroad?

-- Can I get financial aid/scholarships?
+- Can I get financial aid or scholarships for acting school?

-- Do I care about name recognition?
+- Should I care about name recognition?

 - How do I know which school is right for me?

 - How should I prepare for the college audition process?

 A BFA (Bachelor of Fine Arts) is the standard four-year undergraduate degree in the U.S. for students pursuing an education in the visual or performing arts.
 The main difference between a BFA and an acting BA (Bachelor of Arts) is that the former is a more intensely focused, professional, specialized program.
 The latter is typically more general, often branching out to other areas of the performing arts.

 When it comes to BFA vs BA, there’s no right answer.
 It’s a personal preference and a decision you should make while taking many factors into account.
 Do you want to spend most of your time acting, or would you like to focus on a more general curriculum?
 Does the idea of a time-intensive, potentially longer program excite you, or are you looking to be done with school in four years flat?
 Are you comfortable spending most of your time with the same group of like-minded students, or would you rather switch it up between classes?

 While many actors choose to pursue an advanced degree, a Masters of Fine Arts is absolutely not a requirement—a BFA will provide you with an excellent professional foundation.
 And let’s not get ahead of ourselves here: finish your undergraduate degree and then we can talk grad school.